-Mr. Timothy Wood, who is the brother-in-law of Mr. Mark Yeager, serves as the Company's Vice President of Applications Development.
-Mr. Wood was paid in excess of \$120,000 in salary and bonuses for 2011.
-Mr. Wood's compensation was approved by our Nominating and Governance Committee.

-Mr. Jude Troppoli, who is the brother-in-law of Mr. David Yeager, serves as the Company's Director of Documentation.
-Mr. Troppoli was paid in excess of \$120,000 in salary and bonuses for 2011.
-Mr. Troppoli's compensation was approved by our Nominating and Governance Committee.
+Mr. Timothy Wood, who is the brother-in-law of Mr. Mark Yeager, serves as our Vice President of Applications Development.
+Mr. Jude Troppoli, who is the brother-in-law of Mr. David Yeager, serves as our Director of Documentation.
+Mr. Phillip Yeager and Mr. Matthew Yeager, who are both sons of Mr. David Yeager, serve as our Director of Strategy and Acquisitions and Director of Domestic ISO, respectively.
+Ms. Shannon Neumayer, who is the daughter of our Executive Vice President of Sales Mr. Jim Gaw, serves as our Director of Finance-Sales.
+Each of Mr. Wood, Mr. Troppoli, Messers.
+Yeager and Ms. Neumayer earned in excess of \$120,000 in salary and bonuses for 2012.
+All compensation for the foregoing individuals was approved by our Nominating and Governance Committee.